Synchronized molecular dynamics method for thin-layer flows of complex fluids: Validation testing

 \subsection{Pressure-driven flows}

-In this subsection, we examine pressure-driven flows in three distinct fluid states, characterized by their fluid densities: a liquid at $\bar \rho=0.8$, a gas at $\bar \rho=0.05$, and a highly rarefied gas at $\bar \rho=0.02$.
+In this subsection, we examine pressure-driven flows in three distinct prescribed mean densities of the LJ fluid: a liquid at $\bar \rho=0.8$, a low-density LJ fluid at $\bar \rho=0.05$, and a very-low-density LJ fluid at $\bar \rho=0.02$.
 The difference in pressure between the inlet and outlet of the channel is set to $\varDelta P/\bar \rho=0.6$.
 In all cases, the fluid--wall interaction is fixed to Model M1, as listed in Table~\ref{tab:ljpara}.

 Figure \ref{fig:reynolds_delp} shows the force distributions along the channel.
 Here, the results of the SMD simulations are compared with those of the modified Reynolds equation, i.e., Eqs.~(\ref{eq:reynolds_slip}) and (\ref{eq:C_reynolds_slip}), where the viscosity $\mu$ and slip length $\beta$ are calibrated from the SMD results.
 The SMD results agree well with those obtained using the modified Reynolds equation, i.e., Eqs.~(\ref{eq:reynolds_slip}) and (\ref{eq:C_reynolds_slip}), for all fluid densities.